bobdavies2000/OpenCVB/README.md

 ![Graphical user interface, text, application, email Description automatically generated](media/5f4b6c13e3d0e852b0705339f893603e.png)

-Graphical user interface, text, application, email Description automatically generated

-The tree describes how the algorithm calls KNN_1_to_1 and how KNN_1_to_1 calls KNN_BasicsQT and so on.
+*The tree above describes how the algorithm calls KNN_1_to_1 and how KNN_1_to_1 calls KNN_BasicsQT and so on.
 Clicking on any of the tree entries will show the output of the selected algorithm in this context.
-This is useful to understand the various steps needed build the output.
+This is useful to understand the various steps needed to build the output.
 All output will show up in OpenCVB’s main form in the bottom 2 images.
 Play with this when running OpenCVB.
-It is a fun feature and helps increase understanding of the composition of the increasingly complex algorithms.
+It is a fun feature and helps increase understanding of the composition of the increasingly complex algorithms.*

 Pixel Viewer
 ============